nealbarshes-protocols/nealbarshes-protocols.github.io/Protocols/Protocols_Carotid/06_PostOpOrders_Carotid.md

-Select all outpatient medications, then "Copy to New Order"
+First, start by select all outpatient medications in the Active, then "Copy to New Order".
+Note: this will restart all **outpatient/home antihypertensive medications**.
+Only exception to restarting home antihypertensive medications would be patients who have required vasopressors after unclamping to maintain systolic blood pressure >100 mmHg.

 Admit: Admit to 5A

 ### Under Surgery Orders --> Vascular Surgery Orders: